Language-agnostic synchronization of subtitles with video.

 |Turn this:||Into this:|

-At the request of some, you can now help cover my coffee expenses using the Github Sponsors button at the top, or using the below Paypal Donate button:
+Please consider supporting Ukraine rather than donating directly to this project.
+That said, at the request of some, you can now help cover my coffee expenses using the Github Sponsors button at the top, or using the below Paypal Donate button:

 First, make sure ffmpeg is installed.
 On MacOS, this looks like:

 ffmpeg is on your path and can be referenced

 Next, grab the package (compatible with Python >= 3.6):

 If you want to live dangerously, you can grab the latest version as follows: